 GOODWILL HISTORY IN SAN FRANCISCO, SAN MATEO AND MARIN

-In the Bay Area, Helms worked with the Rev. Samuel Quickmire to establish Goodwill of San Francisco at an earthquake shelter at 16th & Mission streets in 1916.
-The third Goodwill in the United States, it spawned an additional seven Goodwill operations in Northern California over the next 20 years.
-Fire destroyed at least two different sites of the San Francisco Goodwill before it moved to 980 Howard St. in the late 1930s.
-The 1989 Loma Prieta earthquake rendered that building uninhabitable, forcing Goodwill of San Francisco (as it was then called) into temporary quarters on what was then Army Street.
+In the Bay Area, Helms worked with the Rev. Samuel Quickmire to establish Goodwill of San Francisco at an earthquake shelter at 16th and Mission streets in 1916.
+As the third Goodwill in the United States, it spawned an additional seven Goodwill operations in Northern California over the next 20 years.
+Goodwill San Francisco, San Mateo and Marin is now headquartered at 295 Bay Street.

 Today, Goodwill San Francisco, San Mateo and Marin stands as the original social enterprise model with 20 popular retail locations, 26 donation sites and a thriving eCommerce shopping platform.
 A beloved and trusted community resource, Goodwill serves the region’s neediest neighborhoods by providing critical job training and support services that transform the lives of thousands of individuals and families through the power of work.